Prescription Justice Institute

 About us

-When it comes to the online sale and international distribution of medicines and health products, as well as public information about them, we are confronted by conflicting and overlapping local, national, regional, and global rules and norms that have left regulatory gaps, which impact the ability of patients to access medical products.
+When it comes to that subject, patients are confronted by conflicting and overlapping local, national, and regional laws and norms that leave significant regulatory gaps, which impact the ability of patients to access adequate treatment.

 PJI is a New York-based 501(c)(3) non-profit organization.